sigsum/sigsum/doc/design.md

 Notice that the effect of spam is not only about storage.
 It is also about merge latencies.
 Too many submissions from a single party may render a log unusable for others.
-This kind of incident happened in the real-world already
+This kind of incident happened in the real world already
 	[\[Aviator\]](https://groups.google.com/a/chromium.org/g/ct-policy/c/ZZf3iryLgCo/m/rdTAHWcdBgAJ).

 Using DNS as an anti-spam mechanism is not a perfect solution.
 It is however